-Sometimes it's horrific enough just to be in your own skin, so imagine the shock of seeing your double!
+Sometimes, it's horrific enough just to be in your own skin, so imagine the shock of seeing your double!
 The German word doppelgänger describes just that: a mysterious twin - perhaps real, perhaps buried only in the dark recesses of your mind.
 Mythical doubles are rumored to live among us, bending perceptions and testing identities.
 Some have even appeared as eerie omens or harbingers of doom.

 History is full of such sightings, and in many cases, public figures have been involved.
 Abraham Lincoln was reportedly visited by his double on the night of his election.
 Writer Johann Wolfgang von Goethe was haunted by one, and so was Russia's Catherine the Great.
 Author Guy de Maupassant interacted regularly with his spook; it even dictated a story to him!
 Read on for a list of mysterious doubles from history.

 His wife, Mary Todd Lincoln, believed the pallid half to be an omen indicating that he, Lincoln, would be elected to a second term, but would die during that term.

-Catherine insisted that the spook vacate the premises.
-When it didn't, she ordered her sentries to shoot it dead.
-The rest is foggy, but what is known is that Catherine herself soon died, as is so often the case in these sightings.
+Catherine insisted that the spook vacate the premises by ordering her guards to shoot at it.
+The rest is foggy, but what is known is that Catherine herself soon passed, as is so often the case in these sightings.
 Perhaps her alter ego was there to share the bad news?

-French writer Guy de Maupassant not only had a double, but he spent time with it regularly.
+French writer Guy de Maupassant not only had a double, but he spent time with it.
 It even dictated a short story to him, which was published in the 1880s as one of his final works.
-The story, The Horla, involves a parasitic and all-consuming double that drove the protagonist mad, a portent of what was to come for the author himself.
+The story, The Horla, involves a parasitic and all-consuming double that drove the protagonist mad - a portent of what was to come for the author himself.